-Eight Wisconsin writers have been named winners of the Wisconsin Writers Awards for work published in 2016.
-The Council will award each winner $500 and a weeklong writing residency at Shake Rag Alley in Mineral Point.
+Sixteen Wisconsin writers have won First Place and Honorable Mention in the Council for Wisconsin Writers contests for work published in 2017.
+The Council will award each winner $500 and a week-long writing residency at Shake Rag Alley in Mineral Point.
 Honorable mentions will receive $50 and a residency at Painted Forest, Valton, WI.
-Awards will be presented at the Council’s annual banquet to be held this year on May 13 in Milwaukee.
+Awards will be presented at the Council’s annual banquet to be held this year on May 12 in Milwaukee.

 Contest winners and honorable mentions were selected by out-of-state judges.

 Friends of Lorine Niedecker is receiving the Christopher Latham Sholes Award.
 This award, which includes a $500 prize, is named for Christopher Latham Sholes (1819–1890), a Wisconsinite who is credited with inventing the first practical typewriter and honors an individual or organization for outstanding encouragement of Wisconsin writers.
 The Friends of Lorine Niedecker is dedicated to preserving and expanding the legacy of Wisconsin poet Lorine Niedecker (1903-1970) who is widely recognized in the world of poetry as the only woman associated with the Objectivist poets.

 The public is invited to celebrate our state’s fine writers at the CWW’s Awards Banquet at 11 a.m. on Saturday, May 12, at the Wisconsin Club in Milwaukee.
 Banquet tickets must be reserved by Saturday, May 4.

 NOTE: This press release was submitted to Urban Milwaukee and was not written by an Urban Milwaukee writer.
 It has not been verified for its accuracy or completeness.

 Recent Press Releases by Council for Wisconsin Writers

 The Council invites Wisconsin writers to submit work published in 2018.